 Clearly, online activities need to be coordinated with offline ones.
 Therefore, if you’re thinking that a good Digital Food Marketing strategy is enough to change the destiny of your restaurant business, well you’re going in the wrong direction.

-The digital sphere is intended as a support, it’s crucial, but it’s still a support; this means that if the customer, attracted by the image you managed to transmit online, should have an unpleasant experience in your restaurant, he/she will talk badly about it to friends and relatives, and probably he/she will also complain about it online.
-This is way in the reality your business should confirm or, even better exceed what you’ve promised online: the offer, the menu, meals’ and service’s quality, the details and design of the space and the offline experience are a prerequisite, not an extra value.
+The digital sphere is intended as support, it’s crucial, but it’s still support; this means that if the customer, attracted by the image you managed to transmit online, should have an unpleasant experience in your restaurant, he/she will talk badly about it to friends and relatives, and probably he/she will also complain about it online.
+This is the way in which the reality your business should confirm or, even better exceed what you’ve promised online: the offer, the menu, the quality of the meals and service, the details and design of the space and the offline experience are a prerequisite, not an extra value.

 Digital food marketing and market positioning